infinitebhat/vedantc6.github.io/landing.md

 					<h3>Crowdsourcing Analysis and Visualization</h3>
 				</header>
 				<p><b>Best Project Award</b><br>
 				Crowdsourcing Analysis and Visualization (CSAV) aims to look into a relatively unexplored data (Kickstarter website), with the aim to present a visually appealing and interactive dashboard for users, allowing them to view important metrics at geographical and categorical level.
 There is also a use of temporal data, to draw trends and insights into how the products have been launched on a daily basis.
 Since, there are majorly two final statuses of a project - successful, failure - the data has enabled us to implement logistic regression for predicting whether a project will be successful or not.
-Logistic regression has been chosen for its simplicity and efficiency in predicting balanced binary classes.
+Logistic regression has been chosen for its simplicity and efficiency in predicting balanced binary classes.<b>Tech used: Python, D3.js, Flask, JavaScript, HTML, CSS</b><br>
 				<iframe width="560" height="315" src="https://youtu.be/zSPa_i3OWDw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>
 				<ul class="actions">
 					<li><a target="_blank" rel="noopener noreferrer" href="https://github.com/vedantc6/CS526-DIVA" class="button">Learn more</a></li>